csiro-data-school/python-functions/_episodes/30-design-recipe.md

 > ## Stub rules
 > * must have the same number of inputs and outputs as our signature
 > * must have the same function name as our signature
-> * names given to each input are the **argument variables** we pass to our function, and can be used inside our function
+> * names given to each input are the **parameters** ofo our function, and can be used inside our function as variables
 > * names given to each output are the **return variables** {: .callout}

 > ## DNA Stub
-> Given the stub
+> Given the signature:
 >
 > `compute_gc: String -> Float`
 >